CS2 Gambling: How to Bet on Counter-Strike 2

 IEM Events

-Intel Extreme Masters CS2 events run throughout the year.
+Intel Extreme Masters CS2 events run throughout the year with an international venue list.
 There are some key locations that they’re held in every year including Katowice, Cologne and Dallas.
-In recent times, IEM has made moves to expand globally.
-They’ve had some incredible showings in Rio de Janeiro and there are confirmed plans to expand further into Asia.

 ESL Pro League